Jimmy Dore

-James Patrick Anthony Dore (born July 26, 1965) is an American stand-up comedian, political commentator, podcaster, YouTube personality, and conspiracy theorist.
-He is the host of The Jimmy Dore Show, a comedic political talk show on YouTube.
+James Patrick Anthony Dore (born July 26, 1965) is an American stand-up comedian, political commentator, podcaster and YouTube personality.
+He is the host of The Jimmy Dore Show, a comedic political talk show on Rokfin, Rumble, Twitter and YouTube.

-Dore started as a comedian in Illinois in 1989 and made several appearances on late-night comedy shows early in his comedy career.
+Dore started as a comedian in Chicago, Illinois, in 1989 and made several appearances on late night talk shows early in his comedy career.
 From 2005 onward, his performances increasingly included political commentary.
-Dore was affiliated with The Young Turks from 2009 to 2019 and appeared on a Young Turks Network show titled Aggressive Progressives.
-From 2010–2021 The Jimmy Dore Show was broadcast on public radio station KPFK 90.7 FM in Los Angeles, California.
+Dore was affiliated with The Young Turks from 2009 to 2019 and appeared on The Young Turks Network show titled Aggressive Progressives.
+From 2009 to 2021, The Jimmy Dore Show was broadcast on public radio station KPFK 90.7 FM in Los Angeles, California.
+From 2021 onward, The Jimmy Dore Show became entirely independent and streams live, as well as posts, via Rokfin, Rumble, Twitter and YouTube regularly.

-Over the last few years, Dore has become a conspiracy theorist, and his politics have radicalized.
-Dore discusses the policies of authoritarian regimes adversarial to the United States—such as the Syrian, Russian, and Chinese governments—in an apologetic fashion.
-He denies the Uyghur Genocide and falsely asserts that the Syrian government did not carry out chemical weapons attacks on Syrian civilians in Douma.

 Early life

 Dore was born in southwest Chicago, Illinois, on July 26, 1965, into a Catholic family of Polish and Irish descent.
-He was raised in the blue-collar neighborhood of South Side.
+He was raised in the blue-collar neighborhood of Vittum Park.

-Dore has eleven siblings and is the youngest of seven boys.
+Dore has 11 siblings and is the youngest of seven boys.
 Due to his large family, Dore grew accustomed to playing to an audience early in life, and he used comedy to avoid beatings from his older brothers.
 Dore's father was a policeman who owned a brickwork business.
 Dore has described his father as being a Reagan Democrat, and in Dore's senior year of high school, he argued with his father against Ronald Reagan's presidency.

-He attended Catholic schools for twelve years, which he felt were very strict, followed by Illinois State University, dropping out after three years and gaining employment as a forklift driver.
+For 12 years, he attended Catholic schools, followed by Illinois State University, dropping out after three years and gaining employment as a forklift driver.
 He later graduated from Columbia College Chicago with a degree in marketing communications.